How to use the command 'bcomps' (with examples)

 Explanation:

 • -o path/to/output.gv: Specifies the base filename for the output files.
-Each file will be numbered.
+The command will append numbers to this base to create distinct files for each component.

 Code: